 A Careers Fair will also provide potential employers with a unique opportunity to engage with Australia's in-demand emerging talent, early career researchers and students.
+Find out more

 University of Melbourne | Hansen Scholarship Information Evening

 Are you a young leader in the making?
 Do you want to broaden your academic horizons while exploring your unique passions?